ILLIAC IV: Construction, problems

 After a year of working on the ICs, TI announced they had failed to be able to build the 64-pin designs.
 The more complex internal wiring was causing crosstalk in the circuitry, and they asked for another year to fix the problems.
 Instead, the ILLIAC team chose to redesign the machine based on available 16-pin ICs.
 This required the system to run slower, using a 16 MHz clock instead of the original 25 MHz.
 The change from 64-pin to 16-pin cost the project about two years, and millions of dollars.
 TI was able to get the 64-pin design working after just over another year, and began offering them on the market before ILLIAC was complete.

-As a result of this change, the individual PC boards grew about 1 in square to about 6 x 10 in.
+As a result of this change, the individual printed circuit boards (PCBs) grew about 1 in square to about 6 x 10 in.
 This doomed Burroughs' efforts to produce a thin-film memory for the machine, because there was now no longer enough space for the memory to fit within the design's cabinets.
 Attempts to increase the size of the cabinets to make room for the memory caused serious problems with signal propagation.
 Slotnick surveyed the potential replacements and picked a semiconductor memory from Fairchild Semiconductor, a decision that was so opposed by Burroughs that a full review by ARPA followed.

 In 1969, these problems, combined with the resulting cost overruns from the delays, led to the decision to build only a single 64-PE quadrant, thereby limiting the machine's speed to about 200 MFLOPS.
 Together, these changes cost the project three years and $6 million.
 By 1969, the project was spending $1 million a month, and had to be spun out of the original ILLIAC team who were becoming increasingly vocal in their opposition to the project.